Pages

 Before I say anything else, let me tell you that this is one long movie (3 hours to be exact) so if patience is not one of your virtues, be warned.

-As you know, the story is an adaptation of an old movie but the treatment of the movie is praiseworthy.
+As you know, the story is an adaptation of an old movie, but the treatment of the movie is praiseworthy.
 Hrithik Roshan as Vijay plays the tormented angry young man to perfection.
-He is one actor who can convey a myriad of emotions with his eyes and it serves him just as well in this movie.
-There is very little grimacing, shouting, yelling on his part and this lack of over the top histrionics makes his character very believable.
+He is an actor who can convey a myriad of emotions with his eyes, and it serves him just as well in this movie.
+There is very little grimacing, shouting, yelling on his part and this lack of over-the-top histrionics makes his character seem credible and convincing.
 Rishi Kapoor as Rauf Lala, the crooked Mumbai gang lord and foster father of Vijay is exceptional and I'm sure there will be plenty of accolades coming his way for his portrayal.
 Priyanka Chopra as Kali has a small supporting role and pitches in a decent performance.
 The actors playing the young Vijay (Arish Bhiwandiwala), his father (Chetan Pandit), mother (Zarina Wahab) and sister (Kanika Tiwari) do justice to their roles.
 Om Puri as Commissioner Gaitonde is impressive as always.
 But one of the highlights of the film is Sanjay Dutt as Kancha Cheena, the antagonist.
 He looks menacing and makes the audience want to hate him with a passion.
 His bald head, lack of eyebrows, stained teeth, raven clothes and tattoos add to his sinister demeanour.
 He will probably join the rank of hindi cinema's most hated villains of all time.

-Some other strong points of the movie were the background score, the visuals and Katrina Kaif's catchy item song - Chikni Chameli.
-The movie strikes an emotional chord with the audience and I found myself reaching for my handkerchief more than once.
-However, I felt there were a few minor flaws - most of the songs were unnecessary, some scenes could have been shortened/deleted, the romantic track was feeble, there were a few loose ends here and there (such as how the honest Commissioner Gaitonde is so sympathetic towards a criminal) and of of course the usual unbelievable fight sequences (how can the hero even stand up after being stabbed multiple times?).
+Some other strong points of the movie were the powerful background score, the stunning visuals and Katrina Kaif's catchy item song - Chikni Chameli.
+The movie strikes an emotional chord with the audience, and I found myself reaching for my handkerchief more than once.
+However, I felt there were a few minor flaws - most of the songs were unnecessary, some scenes could have been shortened/deleted, the romantic subplot lacked depth, there were a few loose ends here and there (such as the surprisingly sympathetic stance of the upright Commissioner Gaitonde towards a known criminal) and of course the usual far-fetched fight sequences (how can the hero manage to stay on his feet despite being stabbed multiple times?).

 In all, Agneepath is a revenge saga which is entertaining and worth a watch especially for Hrithik Roshan's, Sanjay Dutt's and Rishi Kapoor's performance.
 It is a good tribute to the original.
 But keep in mind, this movie has considerable violence so keep the kids away.